peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 {% hint style="danger" %}
 **Security concerns**

 Your contract must ensure that unauthorized callers cannot run `makerPosthook`.
-The simplest way is to have a constant `address mgv` and add `require(msg.sender == mgv,"unauthorized")` at the top of your `makerExecute`.
+The simplest way is to have a constant `address mgv` and add `require(msg.sender == mgv,"unauthorized")` at the top of your `makerPosthook`.
 {% endhint %}

 {% hint style="info" %}
 **Gas management**

-Posthooks get called with the remainder of the executed offer's `gasreq`, after removing the gas used by `makerExecute`.
+Posthooks are given the executed offer's `gasreq` minus the gas used by `makerExecute`.
 Keep that in mind when posting a new offer and setting its `gasreq`.

 **Updating offers during posthook**